Lunatic-Labs/rubricapp/README.md

 ./setup-with-pip.sh
 ```

-Or you can use pip yourself to install each of the python packages listed in that file.
+Or you can use pip yourself to install each of the python packages listed in requirements.txt.

 ## Running the application